Mozenn/portfolio-app/projects/stengine.md

 adaptLogoTheme: true
 ---

-Shattered Textual is a small textual game engine.
+Shattered Textual is a textual game engine.
 It allows fast bootstraping of small textual game.